 I did not pack any good quality hiking boots as I felt they would be too heavy to put into my suitcase.
 So instead I brought with me a pair of tennis shoes and also my keen sandals.
 Neither one of these held up very well in the snow, cold, and mud.

 I wish I had packed excellent quality hiking boots in my suitcase.
-Something like these Keen waterproof hiking boots would have been great.
-I have found a lot of times with my keen shoes to give extra comfort.
-I have gone up a size from my normal size, and then the shoes usually fit great.
+Something like some Keen waterproof hiking boots would have been great.

 If you will go to Mongolia in the springtime, definitely bring warm clothes and be prepared that it could snow.
 Even in mid-May, when I was there, it snowed.
 Though the snow did not last on the ground, the mornings and evenings could be chilly, and the snow left many places filled with mud.

-Therefore, bring clothes you can layer.
+Bring clothes you can layer.
 I stayed the night in a Ger (Yurt) in the Gobi desert, and right before I was to go to bed, they came in and put coal in the stove that was in the middle of the ger.
 I was so hot.
 I felt like I was in a sauna and thought I would die from the heat and how hot I was.
 I started to sweat, so I started to take off some of my warmer clothes.
-Within 2 hours, I was suddenly freezing.
-The brutal cold came on all of a sudden.
-And when I say I was cold, I mean I was freezing.

 So when you travel to Mongolia, you need to bring warm clothes, but you also need to be smart about the clothes you bring and not have just one heavy jacket.
 Instead, have clothes that can be layered.
 Even if you need to wear two sweaters, a shirt, and a light rainproof jacket, you can then take off the layers when you are hot or put them back on again when you get cold.